-- (B) New structures shall be located within 50 feet of the existing primary building and no closer to the top of bank than the existing principal building. - (C) Development shall not increase the susceptibility of the subject property or other properties to fluvial erosion damage. - (D) Development shall not increase the potential of materials to be swept onto other lands or into the stream that would cause damage to other properties from fluvial erosion. - (E) Development shall not cause an undue burden on emergency service providers during and after fluvial erosion events. - IV.
+- (B) Development shall not increase the potential of materials to be swept onto other lands or into the stream that would cause damage to other properties from fluvial erosion. - (C) Development shall not cause an undue burden on emergency service providers during and after fluvial erosion events. - IV.
 This section shall not apply to existing agricultural fields, nor to the CBD or to bridges or Town water or sewer facilities, or other utilities which must cross the river or stream.
-Also, this section shall not apply to Planned Unit Developments in the VRC where the requirements of paragraph II above would be inconsistent with DRB required improvements and public access to riparian or shoreland areas under Section 550 III(d)(2). - V. Subject to a determination that the purposes in Section 660 I will be satisfied, the requirements of the subsections above may be waived or reduced, under the conditional use review procedure in Section 540.
+Also, this section shall not apply to Planned Unit Developments where the requirements of paragraph II above would be inconsistent with DRB required improvements and public access to riparian or shoreland areas under Section 550 III(d)(2). - V. Subject to a determination that the purposes in Section 660(I) will be satisfied, the requirements of the subsections above may be waived or reduced, under the conditional use review procedure in Section 540.